amitfin/retry/README.md

 Notes:
 1. The service does not propagate inner service failures (exceptions) since the retries are done in the background.
 However, the service logs a warning when the inner function fails (on every attempt).
 It also logs an error when the maximum amount of retries is reached.
-2. In a group-call mode (`individually` is false) retries are called only on invalid entities when the failure is because of the entity's unavailability or unexpected state.
-Valid entities are removed before calling the inner service.
-In individual-call mode this behavior is irrelevant since each call has a single entity.
+2. Service calls support a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
+The call to the inner service is done individually per entity to isolate failures.
+Note that setting `entity_id: all` is not supported.

 ## Install
 HACS is the preferred and easier way to install the component, and can be done by using this My button: